The official blog of the Lung Institute.

 - Drain the rice once finished cooking.

 Although lung disease may seem like an unmanageable affliction, there are some small things you can do to keep your symptoms and the progression of your disease under control.
-If you are looking for another way to treat your disease, you may want to consider stem cell therapy.
+If you are looking for another way to treat your disease, you may want to consider cellular therapy.
 Using cells from your own body, your disease can be treated and healing promoted in your lungs.
 Contact the Lung Institute by calling (800) 729-3065 if you’d like to learn more about how you can breathe easier.